Wint3rmute/baczek.me/content/map.md

 3. I'm drawing links between pages which are the closest.
 This also generates the "related posts" section at the bottom of each page.
 The drawn links only serve aesthetic purposes.
+4. Posts are colored depending on their relatedness to 3 topics:
+    - More red: art-related
+    - More green: computers-related
+    - More blue: music-related
+    - I'm working on better coloring algorithms based on various gradients

 ### The gory technical details